 Firmly in the ‘opportunities’ camp is Dr Caroline Saunders, who shared her goal for New Zealand: “That no product leaves the country without a premium attached to it.”
 That requires understanding what our food consumers value, which has moved beyond quality and tasty food, to invisible credence attributes like animal welfare, cultural authenticity and organic production.

 Providing these invisible values authentically requires close collaboration among partners in the value chain.
 This should also enable additional value to be delivered back down the chain to producers, ensuring they are fairly rewarded.
 Sharing the same core values, from producer to consumer, is the key to making this successful.

-Janette Barnard (Prime Future) also spoke about the shift from “fiercely independent family producer” producer to collaborator in the US.
-While the approach may have helped farms survive, in today’s market those who are most independent are not in best position – those who collaborate effectively are.
+Janette Barnard (Prime Future) also spoke about the shift from “fiercely independent family producer” to collaborator in the US.
+While the approach may have helped farms survive, in today’s market those who are most independent are not in the best position – those who collaborate effectively are.